microsoft/WebTemplateStudio/mocks/materialui-multi-page/README.md

 The generated templates can be deployed to Azure App Service using the following steps:

-1. In the root directory of the project `yarn build` or `npm build` to create a build folder
+1. In the root directory of the project `yarn build` or `npm build` to create a build folder.
-2. Move the build folder inside the server folder
+2. Move the build folder inside the server folder.
-3. Deploy the server folder to Azure App Service using the [Azure App Service Extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azureappservice)
+3. Deploy the server folder to Azure App Service using the [Azure App Service Extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azureappservice).
-4. If a database is used, add the environment variables defined in .env to your Application Settings
+4. If a database is used, add the environment variables defined in .env to your Application Settings.
-5. Consider adding authentication and securing back-end API's by following [Azure App Service Security](https://docs.microsoft.com/en-us/azure/app-service/overview-security)
+5. Consider adding authentication and securing back-end API's by following [Azure App Service Security](https://docs.microsoft.com/en-us/azure/app-service/overview-security).

 Full documentation for deployment to Azure App Service can be found here: //TODO Add link to deployment doc